(866) 615-9507

 Under COBRA, you can maintain your health insurance for up to 18 months if you become disabled.
 If you already receive Social Security Disability Insurance (SSDI) benefits when you elect COBRA, you may be able to extend coverage for an additional 11 months, for 29 months.

 The catch with COBRA is that you must pay the full premium, including the portion your employer previously covered, plus a 2% administrative fee.
-This can make COBRA coverage very expensive, especially when you’re living on a reduced income.
+This can make COBRA coverage very expensive, especially when living on a reduced income.
 However, maintaining access to your doctors and avoiding a coverage gap may be worth the cost.

 Private Health Insurance